Ahmed-Elzayady/Mobile-Application-for-NASA-SPACE-APPS-CHALLENGE/README.md

 # Mobile-Application
 Twinkle Twinkle Little star
-<h1> The text file contain a link lead you to the augmented reaility </h1>
+<h1> The text file contains a link lead you to the augmented reaility </h1>